Civic Ceremonies

 • vote in federal and state or territory elections, and in a referendum

-• apply for work in the Australian Public Service or in the Australian Defence Force
+• apply for a job in the Australian Public Service or in the Australian Defence Force

 • seek election to parliament